Contact

 Dr. Paul Werker presents at the 2010 Dupuytren Symposium

-Paul Werker MD PhD, Professor and Head of the Department of Plastic Surgery, Groningen University Medical Center Groningen, NL presents: Management of soft tissue contractures: a surgical perspective.
+Paul Werker MD Ph.D., Professor and Head of the Department of Plastic Surgery, Groningen University Medical Center Groningen, NL, presents Management of soft tissue contractures: a surgical perspective.
 See the video at http://www.youtube.com/user/DupuytrenFoundation#p/u/0/fHoOhGlsgDU.
-This and other video presentations from the 2010 International Symposium on Dupuytren’s Disease, are being added to http://dupuytrensymposium.com/program.html.
-This symposium was made […]
+This and other video presentations from the 2010 International Symposium on Dupuytren’s Disease are made possible through funding from the Dupuytren Foundation. […]

 Video Presentations of the 2010 Miami Dupuytren Symposium on YouTube